NathanMuss/movieWatchList/README.md

 ## Installation

-This assumes you have local simulators/emulators set up for iOS and Android.
+This assumes you have local simulators/emulators set up for iOS and Android (or have expo installed on your physical device).

 To run using expo clone this repo, and run the following from the cloned directory.